lucylai96/lucylai96.github.io/blog/gradapps.md

 ## Interviews (the fun part)

 ### Interview coaching and prep guide

-**I am offering PhD mock interviews and coaching from Jan-Feb 2025!** Taking from my 2 years of experience on the Harvard PhD Program in Neuroscience interview committee, I know exactly what differentiates successful applicants.
-Please email me at [lucylai@g.harvard.edu](mailto:lucylai@g.harvard.edu) if you are interested!

-**(Dec 2024 Update)**: This year, I wrote an even more detailed **[STEM PhD interview prep guide](https://buy.stripe.com/28o7tSftldbE5yw4gg)** containing insider advice that is _not_ currently available on this blog post.
+**(Dec 2024 Update)**: I have written a more detailed **[STEM PhD interview prep guide](https://buy.stripe.com/28o7tSftldbE5yw4gg)** containing insider advice that is _not_ currently available on this blog post.
 This 9-paged prep guide contains: (1) 19 commonly asked interview questions AND how to best answer them, (2) how admissions decisions are made, and (3) a detailed explanation of the qualities and factors that the admissions committee looks for.
-This is the same prep guide you would receive if you were to do mock interviews with me.

 ### The 101